rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 # Material stored in IO-External

-- Explanation of the benchmark used for testing the optimizations proposed: benchmark-IO.c
+- Explanation of the benchmark (*bencharm-IO*) used for testing the optimizations
 - Explanation of aggregation_pattern library

 ## (1) The bencharmk-IO